edigar/basicCRUD/README.md

 ```
 Add the database access data, such as database name, username and password.

 On your browser access localhost/basicCRUD/ and voilà.
-Enjoy listing..
+Enjoy listing... ;)